sebassaras02/NaI_SL/README.md

 RPT-sim-data folder has the results from the GEANT4 simulation.

-RPT-dt.ipynb is the data analysis for the RPT.

-RPT-zip-results.ipynb is the data analysis to zip the simulated results.
+RPT_1D_data_analysis.ipynb is the data treatment, data analisis, and data visualization of the results.

-calib_dt.ipynb is the data analysis for the calibration detector.

-utils.py y utils2.py are functions and classes to modularize the juoyter notebooks.
+utils.py y utils2.py are functions and classes to modularize the jupyter notebooks.